vmware-tanzu/tanzu-dev-portal/content/blog/under-the-microscope-software-observability-in-a-distributed-architecture.md

 ---
 date: 2020-11-04
-description: 'The importance of observability in distributed systems.
+description: The importance of observability in distributed systems.

-  '
 featured: false
 lastmod: '2021-02-24'
 patterns: